RPI-DATA/jupyter-book/content/notebooks/how-to.md

 which will take the chapters you outlined in the `toc.yml` file and automatically organize the notebooks for you.
 From there, you can ultimately build the html for your book, which will prepare it for the web, through one of two ways:

 1. **Build your site on Github** by simply opening the directory you created your book as a repository and then telling Github to build a site from your repository.
 2. **Build your site locally** so that you can preview the results before pushing it online.
-Doing this however will require a third-party application (namely: Docker, Singularity, or Ruby).
+Doing this, however, will require a third-party application (namely: Docker, Singularity, or Ruby).